jdeath/homeassistant-addons/msrewardsfarmer/README.md

 1. Set your GEO and LANG if not `US` (United States) and `en` (english)
 1. Start the add-on.
 It will fail, this is ok
 1. go to /addon-configs/2effc9b9_msrewardsfarmer
 1. Edit the accounts.json with your username and password.
-Delete the second entry if there is one.
+Delete the second entry.
 1. (Optional) Edit `/addon-configs/2effc9b9_msrewardsfarmer/config.yaml` to send a notification (see below)
 1. Run the addon again and check the logs
 1. After confirmed working, use an automation to run this once a day